r-lib/gmailr/README.md

 * Call `gm_auth()` to start the OAuth flow to verify to google that you would like your gmailr project to have access to your email.
-You will get a scary warning about an untrusted application, this is because the application is the one you just created, click advanced and proceed to do the oauth flow.
+You will get a scary warning about an untrusted application, this is because the application is the one you just created, click advanced and `Go to gmailr` to proceed to do the oauth flow.
+* If you want to authenticate with fewer scopes than the default use the `scopes` parameter to `gm_auth()`.
+You can see a full list of available scopes from `gm_scopes()`.

 ## Policies ##